 Whoosh, that is a powerful invitation to the Holy Spirit to work in me.

-Or I put in the name of someone I am holding up in prayer in faith to God.
+Alternatively I insert into the prayer the name of someone I am holding up in prayer in faith to God.

 Inviting the Holy Spirit into someone's heart is a powerful prayer for blessing another and holding a vision for them to experience God flowing in their life.

-Prayer really is such a confirmation that we are One in God: when I put someone else's name in, I feel the Holy Spirit prayer just as powerfully for myself.
+Prayer really is such a confirmation that we are One in God.
+When I include someone else's name, I feel the Holy Spirit prayer just as powerfully for myself.

-Recently I have put putting in the name of someone I have some anger towards.
-I feel my resistance to doing so, and it feels very powerful.
+Recently I have been putting in the name of someone I feel some anger towards.
+I feel my

 (Click to read more about reasons why we pray.)

 This prayer to invite the Holy Spirit and another one from A Course In Miracles have been hugely important to me.